kamcknig/pick-up-stix/README.md

 ## Known Issues

 - The feature to create item container 'templates' by using the 'Create Item' button on the Items Directory is very new and hasn't been thoroughly tested.
+- Items created via the 'Add' button on character sheets are currently do not work with Pick-Up-Stix; They cannot be dropped like normal loot.

 # Demos